mineramc/leetcode/README.md

-# Project Title

-Leetcode Practice Problems and Solutions
+# Leetcode Practice Problems and Solutions

-## Description

-An in-depth paragraph about your project and overview of use.
+This is a library of all LeetCode problems that I have completed so far and the solutions to each problem.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+Most files within this

 ### Installing